microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 This may seem a bit convoluted compared to just `this.SendEvent(this.CoffeeMachineId, HaltEvent.Instance)` followed by `this.GotoState<Test>()`.
-The reason a direct halt event was not used in this case is that `Halt` events are processed asynchronously, which means the `GotoState` would end up creating the new `CoffeeMachine` instance before the old one was fully halted.
+The reason a direct halt event was not used in this case is that `Halt` events are processed asynchronously, which means the `RaiseGotoStateEvent` would end up creating the new `CoffeeMachine` instance before the old one was fully halted.
 This can lead to confusion in the `MockSensors` class which was written to expect one and only one client `CoffeeMachine` at a time.
 The `TerminateEvent` handshake solves that problem.